openframeworks/ofBook/chapters/animation/chapter.md

 This chapter will first explain some basic principles that are useful to understanding animation in oF, then attempt to show a few entrypoints to interesting approaches.

-## Animation in OF / useful concepts:
+## Animation in oF / useful concepts:

 ### Draw cycle
 The first point to make about animation is that it's based on successive still frames.
 In openFrameworks we have a certain loop cycle that's based roughly on game programming paradigms.
 It goes like this: